What is botulism?

 How is botulism diagnosed?

-To confirm the diagnosis, your doctor can conduct a test that shows the toxin is present in your blood, stool or vomit.
+To confirm the diagnosis of botulism, your healthcare provider can conduct a test that shows the toxin is present in your blood, stool or vomit.
 Suspected food samples can also be tested for the toxin.
-Other tests include nerve conduction studies (EMG).
-Because the results of these tests can take several days, doctors often begin treatment right away before the test results are back.

 Management and Treatment

 Depending on the cause and severity of your botulism, your healthcare provider may use a variety of treatment options.
 In the most common treatment, your healthcare provider will give you a medication called an antitoxin.
 Antitoxins block the toxin’s activity in your bloodstream.
 This prevents the toxins from causing any more damage.
 But antitoxin can’t heal what’s already been damaged.
 You may need to stay in the hospital for weeks or months while you heal.

 If you have breathing problems, your healthcare provider may place you on a breathing machine (ventilator).
 A ventilator is a machine that helps you breathe.
 You’ll be on a ventilator until any paralysis affecting your breathing goes away.

 If you have wound botulism, you may need an operation to surgically remove the contaminated part of your wound.
 After the operation, you may take antibiotics to keep the infection from coming back.

 What are the complications or side effects of botulism?

 Botulism can paralyze the muscles that help you swallow and breathe.
 While antitoxins can help in many cases, some people do die of breathing problems and infections.
 In addition, health issues that may result from botulism include: